Municipal Court Appeals Lawyer

 Municipal Courts

 Article 12, Section 5 of the Kansas Constitution states that municipalities can create and enforce their own laws.
 City prosecutors will try the cases which are considered violations of city ordinances.
-Ordinances govern minor matters, such as noise ordinances and traffic laws.
-A municipal court judge will handle all trials, not a jury.
+Ordinances govern minor matters, such as noise ordinances, traffic laws and other misdemeanor offenses.
+A municipal court judge will handle all trials, and there are no juries available in municipal court.
 Kansas does not require a municipal court judge to be an attorney and municipal trials are more informal than trials at district court.
 It is also common for individuals to represent themselves in municipal court.

-Municipal courts still deal with serious cases that implement Constitutional rights and protections for the accused.
-A municipal court defendant has the right to confront their accuser and the right against self-incrimination.
-Unfortunately, these rights are waived or ignored when a defendant tries to defend themselves pro so.
+Municipal courts still deal with serious cases and must provide constitutional rights and protections for the accused.
+A municipal court defendant has the right to confront their accuser, present evidence on their own behalf, use the court's subpoena power, and their right against self-incrimination.
 Ordinances, like all crimes, have to be proven beyond a reasonable doubt.
 One right that is absent in municipal court is the right to a jury trial.
 The United States Supreme Court held that “petty offenses” are not entitled to the right to a jury trial as guaranteed under the Sixth Amendment.
 In Blanton v.
-City of North Las Vegas, a petty offense was defined as one that carries either a fine of $5,000 or more or incarceration beyond 6 months.
+City of North Las Vegas, a petty offense was defined as one that carries either a fine of $5,000 or more or incarceration less than 6 months.
 This standard means that the vast majority of city ordinance violations will not be covered by the right to a jury trial under the Sixth Amendment.
+The State of Kansas has also defined Petty offense in State v.
+Wolverton.
+In general, most class B misdemeanors are classified as Petty Offenses.
+That doesn't mean that you can never have a jury trial on a case that originates in municipal court it just means that you need to assert your right to have a jury trial as soon as you appeal the case to district court.

 Appealing A Municipal Court Judgment

 Municipal violations are not to be taken lightly.
-Although they carry lesser penalties than misdemeanors and felonies, they can still carry large fines and incarceration.
-This relaxed nature can lead to individuals wanting to defend themselves pro se.
-However, hiring a criminal defense lawyer is still beneficial to help avoid large fines, convictions on your record, and incarceration.
-Even if a municipal conviction has resulted, an experienced attorney could possibly get it overturned on appeal.
+Although they carry lesser penalties than felonies, they can still carry fines and incarceration.
+The relaxed nature of city court can lead to individuals wanting to defend themselves pro se.
+This is often a mistake.
+Hiring a criminal defense lawyer is still beneficial to help avoid large fines, convictions on your record, and incarceration.
+Even if a case is lost in municipal court, it is not uncommon to take the case to district court and retry the case ultimately to receive an acquittal on appeal.
 The short timeline to decide to appeal a conviction means no time can be wasted in hiring a lawyer.
 If you have been charged with a crime or want to appeal a municipal court decision for any Johnson County city including Prairie Village, Olathe, Fairway, Lenexa, Mission, Merriam, Shawnee, or Overland Park, please feel free to contact our office.

 So how do I Appeal a Municipal Court decision?